September 15, 2022

 Picking this northern Camino route wasn’t by happenstance.
 I loved the epic scenery on my thru-hike on the Oregon Coast Trail last summer, and I hoped the Camino de Norte would provide something similarly stunning for my eyes to feast upon.

-This particular route runs across the northern coast of Spain from the coastal town of Hendaye, France to Ribedeo, Spain, for nearly 650 kilometers before angling inland toward Santiago de Compestela.
+This particular route runs across the northern coast of Spain from the coastal town of Hendaye, France, to Ribadeo, Spain, for nearly 650 kilometers before angling inland toward Santiago de Compostela.
 Overall, it’s similar in distance to the Camino Francés, but this route hugs Spain’s northern coastline on the Bay of Biscay rather than traveling across the interior of the country.

 Getting to Spain

-But to begin this Camino, first I’d need to get myself from Amsterdam down to the border between France and Spain.
+But to begin this Camino, I first needed to travel from Amsterdam to the border between France and Spain.

-I’d toyed with flying there, but I’m the end, the train just seemed simpler.
-Train travel meant no need to check my backpack as luggage (because trekking poles usually can’t fly in a carry-on) or deal with the insane lines at the airports.
+I’d toyed with flying to my starting point, but in the end, taking the train just seemed simpler.
+With train travel, there was no need to check my backpack as luggage (because trekking poles usually can’t fit in a carry-on) or deal with the insane lines at the airports.
 Plus, the cost to fly or ride was nearly identical.

 The only real downside to taking the train was how long it would take me to get there.
-I’d need to travel through three countries – Holland, Belgium, and France.
-This was a 1,300 kilometer journey without any directly routes to get me from Amsterdam to the Spanish border.
+I’d need to travel through three countries – the Netherlands, Belgium, and France.
+This was a 1,300-kilometer journey without any direct routes to get me from Amsterdam to the Spanish border.

 And so, I boarded the Thalys high-speed train at Amsterdam Centraal station at 11 am this morning and set off on the 3.5-hour journey to Paris.

-Once I got to Paris, I had a few minor hurdles to jump over.
-My train from Amsterdam arrived at Gare du Nord )just north of the city’s center) while my train down to Spain would depart from Gare Montpanasse (a station several kilometers south of Seine).
+Once I arrived in Paris, I had a few minor hurdles to overcome.
+My train from Amsterdam arrived at Gare du Nord (just north of the city center), while my train to Spain would depart from Gare Montparnasse (a station several kilometers south of the Seine).

-The distance between the two train stations was just 5.5 kilometers, and I would have loved to have stretched my legs and walked through the city.
-Unfortunately, I only had a mere 70 minutes to get between them.
+The distance between the two train stations was just 5.5 kilometers, and I would have loved to stretch my legs and walk through the city.
+Paris is a lovely place to visit, especially this time of year.
+Unfortunately, I had only 70 minutes to get between the two train stations, so walking wasn’t an option.

-Lucky for me, Paris has an efficient and easy-to-navigate metro system that would get me from one one station to the other in about 25 minutes — and for just €1.90.
-I’d have to wait to enjoy walking until I started the Camino tomorrow.
+Lucky for me, Paris has an efficient and easy-to-navigate metro system.
+It could transport me from one train station to another in about 25 minutes, and for just €1.90.
+I’d have to wait to enjoy walking until I officially start the Camino del Norte tomorrow.

-I arrived at to my second train station with plenty of time to grab lunch before boarding the TGV InOui – the fastest double-decker train in Europe.
-And soon, I was traveling toward southwestern France at 320 kilometers/hour.
+I arrived at my second train station with plenty of time to grab lunch before boarding the TGV InOui – the fastest double-decker train in Europe.
+And soon, I was traveling toward southwestern France at 320 kilometers per hour.

-The other logistical challenge at my feet was finding inexpensive lodging for the evening.
-I didn’t have my Camino pilgrim credential yet, which is what would allow me to stay in an albergue (pilgrim hostel) at a nominal price.
-I still needed to pick that up from the cathedral in Irun, Spain, which wasn’t going to happen until tomorrow, at the earliest.
+The only remaining logistical challenge left was to find inexpensive lodging for the evening.
+I didn’t have my Camino pilgrim credential yet, which would have allowed me to stay in an albergue (pilgrim hostel) at a nominal price.
+I still needed to pick it up from the cathedral in Irun, Spain, which wouldn’t happen until tomorrow at the earliest.
 Thus, I was stuck making a hotel reservation.

-I scoured the various booking sites for a reasonably priced room near the train station in Hendaye, but there didn’t seem to be anything for less than €160 available tonight!
+While speeding past the French countryside, I scoured the various online hotel booking sites for a reasonably priced room near the train station in Hendaye.
+There didn’t seem to be anything available for less than €160 tonight.
 I was just too close to the ritzy part of the coast.
-And other people were willing to pay a lot of money for a mediocre room with an ocean view.
+Too many other visitors were willing to pay a fortune for a mediocre room with an ocean view.

-So that’s where I found myself as the sun was starting to disappear.
+That’s where I found myself as the sun began to set.
 I was in St. Jean-de-Luz, France, toting my duffel bag filled with all my hiking gear to a tiny hotel across from a train station.